roberthenley/memory_game/README.md

 - Expand integration tests

 ## Known issues
-- GameBoardWidget doesn't scale properly to the display without scrolling.
+- GameBoardWidget doesn't scale properly to the display without scrolling
-- The app architecture is not idiomatic Flutter.
-For example, the GameStateMachine draws more on my experience from Elm.
+- Code may not be idiomatic Flutter